cibgraphics/CSS-Style-Guide/README.md

 Explain code as needed when possible.

 Use comments to explain code.
-What does it cover, what purpose does it serve.
+What does it cover?
+What purpose does it serve?
 Be thoughtful in the amount of comments as a large project can quickly become unmaintainable with too many comments.
 Leave comments for only technically difficult or confusing parts of code.

 ## General HTML Formatting Rules